 Historically, many philosophers have sought to demarcate science from non-science.
 However, often, their specific focus has been on the demarcation between science and pseudoscience.
 Now, what is pseudoscience and how is it different from non-science in general?
 Pseudoscience is a very specific subspecies of non-science which masks itself as science.
 Consider, for instance, the champions of intelligent design, who essentially present their argument for the existence of God as a properly scientific theory which is purportedly based on scientific studies in fields such as molecular biology and evolutionary biology but incorporates both blatant and subtle misconceptions about evolutionary biology.
-Not only is the theory of intelligent design unscientific, but it is pseudoscience is definitely non-science.
+Not only is the theory of intelligent design unscientific, but it is pseudoscientific, as it camouflages and presents itself as a legitimate science.
+In short, while not all non-science is pseudoscience, all pseudoscience is definitely non-science.